BlackHolePerturbationToolkit/Teukolsky/README.md

 Changelog
 ---------
+25 May 2019: Move the development work into the main branch.
+You can now calculate the flux for s=-2 for a particle on a circular, equatorial orbit
 7 Dec 2018: The module is going through massive API changes so do not update for a while 7 Jul 2017: Initial version released.